Apply for the Promise

 STEP 6: Register for Classes (click here)

 Students must register for a minimum of 12 units by September 7, 2021.
-Students that do not register in a minimum of 12 units by September 7, 2021, will be dismissed from the program, with the exception of students that have DSPS accommodations on file.
+Students that do not register in a minimum of 12 units by September 7, will be dismissed from the program and may be held responsible for repaying enrollment ($46/unit) and health fees ($20/semester).

 For additional information regarding the steps outlined above, please contact our Outreach offices: